Engin-Boot/pong-stage-ImChampion/Stage0/Player.md

 ### Scenario: When player 2 presses "s" key

-Given the player has launched the game and playing it
+Given the player has launched the game and has selected 'vs Player' option

 When the player 2 presses "s" key